LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 By default this client will open the same number of input/output ports the net driver has opened and will use the sampling rate the net backend is currently using.
 Resampling is done to compensate for small clock drift that exist between the master audio card clock and the slave audio card clock.
 Thus the slave audio hardware will stay in sync with the network stream.

-To hear what is received from the network on the slave machine soundcard, just connect _system'' (that is the net driver) and ''audioadapter_ jack ports, using jack_connect (or any more sophisticated connection tool):
+To hear what is received from the network on the slave machine soundcard, just connect _system_ (that is the net driver) and _audioadapter_ jack ports, using jack_connect (or any more sophisticated connection tool):

 	jack_connect system:capture_1 audioadapter:playback_1
 	jack_connect system:capture_2 audioadapter:playback_2

-Obviously the same kind of connection between the _system'' and ''audioadapter_ ports have to be done to send the soundcard input audio streams on the network.
+Obviously the same kind of connection between the _system_ and _audioadapter_ ports have to be done to send the soundcard input audio streams on the network.
 You can use the following:

 	  jack_load audioadapter -i "-h"